 During the last few years, Rev. Koji Oshima, a Japanese Buddhist monk, a TM-Sidha, who practices TM since 9 years, has inspired Buddhist monks in Thailand and Sri Lanka to learn TM.
 Today over 3100 Buddhist monks have learned TM.
 [Ibid]

-Deep meditation such as TM may assist men and women of many kinds of faith.
-You do not have to be estranged from it through hearsay and the like.
+Deep meditation such as TM assists men and women of many kinds of faith.

-Psychosomatic disorders are physical diseases that are believed to have a mental component derived from stresses and strains of everyday living.
+Psychosomatic disorders are physical diseases that are believed to have a mental component.
 "Stress-related disorders encompass a broad array of conditions, including psychological disorders (e.g., depression, anxiety, post-traumatic stress disorder) and other types of emotional strain (e.g., dissatisfaction, fatigue, tension, etc.), maladaptive behaviors (e.g., aggression, substance abuse), and cognitive impairment (e.g., concentration and memory problems).
 In turn, these conditions may lead to poor work performance or even injury.
 Job stress is also associated with various biological reactions that may lead ultimately to compromised health, such as cardiovascular disease, or in extreme cases death."
-[Wikipedia, s.v.
-"Workplace stress"]
+[WP, "Workplace stress"]

 "Stress-related problems include mood disturbance, psychological distress, sleep disturbance, upset stomach, headache, and problems in relationships with family and friends.
 The effects of job stress on chronic diseases are more difficult to ascertain because chronic diseases develop over relatively long periods of time and are influenced by many factors other than stress.
 Nonetheless, there is some evidence that stress plays a role in the development of several types of chronic health problems – including cardiovascular disease, musculoskeletal disorders, and psychological disorders."
 [Ibid]